kazajhodo/itemlabs/README.md

 In meanjs its fine to edit the core module, however I'm trying to avoid this as much as possible to keep upgrades as seamless as I can.
 Below are things I changed within core or outside of my module that need to be done for the functionality to work properly:

-Removed header within core/server/views/layout.server.view.html
+Remove header within core/server/views/layout.server.view.html

-Added font to core/server/views/layout.server.view.html
+Add font to core/server/views/layout.server.view.html
   - < link href="https://fonts.googleapis.com/css?family=Orbitron" rel="stylesheet">

-Removed 'home' state from core/client/config/core.client.routes.js
+Remove 'home' state from core/client/config/core.client.routes.js

+Add angucomplete js and css files in config/assets/default.js
+  - 'public/lib/angucomplete-alt/dist/angucomplete-alt.min.js'
+  - 'public/lib/angucomplete-alt/angucomplete-alt.css'

 # I only have my module included in the repo, these are dependencies for the install
 Modules to install: